Zbyszko and the Last Shoot Match

 “Big” Wayne Munn After Winning the Championship in 1925

-Joe Stecher, who had been part of the promotion group but bore Lewis a grudge for beating him legitimately in 1920 after Stecher refused to drop the belt.
+Joe Stecher, who dropped the title to Lewis in December 1920 bore Lewis and the Gold Dust Trio a grudge for keeping Stecher frozen out of world title shots with Lewis.
+Zbyszko defended against Stecher, but when Lewis took the title in 1922, Lewis froze Stecher out of title shots.
+Lewis also froze Wladek Zbyszko, Stanislaus’ younger brother, out of title shots.
 Stecher saw an opportunity when Lewis and his partners put the title on “Big” Wayne Munn, a football player with no actual wrestling ability.

-Zbyszko was scheduled for a match with Munn on April 15, 1925 in which Zbyszko was going to lose.
-Munn’s would seem more invincible after beating a man of Stanislaus Zbyszko’s reputation.
-However, Joe Stecher paid Zbyszko to beat Munn.
+Billy Sandow booked Zbyszko for a match with Munn on April 15, 1925, in which Zbyszko was going to lose.
+Munn would seem more invincible after beating a man of Stanislaus Zbyszko’s reputation.
+However, the Stecher brothers and their promotional partners paid Zbyszko to beat Munn.

-In the last verified shoot match, Zbyszko pinned Munn again and again until the referee, who was in on the prearranged outcome, had to award the belt to Zbyszko.
-Zbyszko quickly dropped the belt to Stecher in a worked bout.
+In one of the most famous double-crosses of all-time, Zbyszko pinned Munn in straight falls.
+The referee, who was in on the prearranged outcome, award the match to Zbyszko only because he feared the fans would riot.
+Zbyszko quickly dropped the belt to Stecher in a worked bout in May 1925.

 Stecher’s and Zbyszko’s double cross changed how wrestling promoters protected their championships.
-Legitimate wrestlers like Lou Thesz or legitimate tough guys like Harley Race were chosen to carry the belts to prevent double crosses like the one perpetrated on Munn.
+Promoters chose legitimate wrestlers like Lou Thesz or legitimate tough guys like Harley Race to carry the belts to prevent double crosses like the one perpetrated on Munn.
+However, promoters forgot this lesson occasionally and put the title on a performer like Danno O’Mahony resulting in a situation similar to Zbyszko’s double-cross of Munn.

 double-crossing-the-gold-dust-trio-cover